Results matter, especially after an arrest. See how our past successes have helped our former clients.

 These kinds of cases turn the public against the person being charged well before they have ever been to trial.
 More than any other charge, a child pornography charge can completely alter someone’s life.

-In this case, he was charged and convicted of a single possession of child pornography charge after a search of all of his electronic devices for an unrelated case.
+In this case, he was charged and convicted of a single possession of child pornography charges after a search of all of his electronic devices for an unrelated case.

 It only takes about an hour for the local news to pick up a story related to child pornography charges.
 For them, it is sensational.
 They know people will watch.